HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Validity Period

 -   Definition: Time frame during which this summary value applies to the patient.
-May be just an initial dateTime
+May be just an initial dateTime.

 -   Usage Note: Validity period may overlap among different SPCU values based on procedure or process used to determine the value